tomhendra/courses/udemy--learning-to-learn/README.md

 The course has four main sections:

 1. Principles
-2. Pillars
+2. Lies
-3. Lies
+3. Pillars
+4. Science
-4. Techniques.
+5. Techniques.

 **[Here is the link to the full course roadmap](https://coggle.it/diagram/Xe6iV4XedHQFQQOJ/t/%F0%9F%94%A5-efficient-learning-zero-to-mastery-blueprint-%F0%9F%94%A5/5b1fdfcfdfe6e65371ac91bceb8826e905aa80e6a3e5612383710eaef9390944)**